-Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Depreciation (Note 23) Assets are depreciated over useful lives which are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment, Depreciation (Note 23) Assets are depreciated over useful lives which are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 If the current level of repairs and maintenance is not sustained it would bring into doubt the useful lives assigned to the assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 It is estimated that the total annual depreciation charge for buildings would increase by £626k for every year that useful lives had to be reduced.
-Infrastructure Assets Depreciation (Note 23A) Highways Infrastructure Assets are depreciated at 40 years, which is in line with our expectations of the life under the PFI contractual agreement with Amey.
-In 2021/22 CIPFA produced information that suggested a more suitable life for footways and carriageways, which would be as low as 25 years.
-If the useful life of Highways Infrastructure Assets was reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the difference in the annual depreciation charge would be an increase of £8.2m if the CIPFA useful life was adopted.
 Property, Plant and Equipment, HRA valuation (Note 23) The value of the Council's housing dwellings stock is determined using beacon properties, assuming vacant possession.
 These valuations are then adjusted to Existing Use Value - Social Housing (EUV-SH), to reflect their occupation by secure tenants.
 This adjustment is considered to reflect the additional risk and liability that public sector landlords undertake when compared with private sector investors.
 The EUV-SH of the Council's housing dwellings stock as at 31st March 2022 has been determined by adjusting the vacant possession value using DLUHC's Social Housing adjustment factor for Yorkshire and Humber of 41%.
 A 1% decrease in this adjustment factor would have resulted in an additional revaluation loss of £37m in 2021/22.